Get Rid Of Tax Debts With Bankruptcy

 - The debt is federal or state income tax debt.
 Other taxes, such as fraud penalties or payroll taxes, cannot be discharged through bankruptcy.
 In other words, the debt needs to be a regular tax payment that you owed either the State of Oklahoma or the IRS.

 - You did not willfully evade paying taxes or file a fraudulent return.
 Bankruptcy will help eliminate debts that were incurred by fraud; your actions need to have been lawful.

-- Your tax debt must be least three years old.
+- Your debit must be least three years old.
 The original tax return must have been due at least three years prior to filing for bankruptcy.
 So if you were to file for bankruptcy in July 2021, for instance, this would apply to your 2017 taxes that were due April 15, 2018.

 - You actually filed a tax return at least two years before filing for bankruptcy.
 To eliminate a tax debt, a return for that debt must have been filed.
 Generally, if extensions expired and you filed late, you did not file a true return and may not be able to eliminate the tax debt.

 - The tax debt must have been assessed by the IRS at least 240 days before you file bankruptcy.
 If the IRS suspended collection efforts due to a compromise or previous filing, this deadline may be extended.

 Tax debts and tax liens are not the same things.
 Tax debt is money that you owe either the State of Oklahoma or the IRS.
 A tax lien is a legal judgment secured against your property to satisfy the tax debt.
 If you qualify for Chapter 7 bankruptcy, and meet all of the above criteria, unfortunately bankruptcy will not eliminate a tax lien.

 Your obligation to pay off the debt will be discharged, but the tax lien will survive the bankruptcy.
 However, the IRS will no longer be able to go after your income or bank account.